TheRealAt0th3T/OperatingSystems/Project 1/README.md

 delivering a library, where does it need to be installed or how do you use it?
 Is this an executable, if so how can a user get up to speed as fast as possible.

+To compile the program, user must call:

+make

 ## Features and usage